Astar236/akg_website/README.md

 * **MySQL (or equivalent, e.g., MariaDB/PostgreSQL):**
     * **Why:** A popular relational database management system used to store structured data, such as contact form submissions.
 * **Blade Templating Engine:**
     * **Why:** Laravel's lightweight yet powerful templating engine.
-It allows for clean, reusable HTML structures by enabling the use of simple, elegant syntax for PHP logic within views.
+It enables clean, reusable HTML structures by allowing the use of simple, elegant syntax for PHP logic within views.
 * **Tailwind CSS:**
     * **Why:** A utility-first CSS framework.
 It enables rapid UI development by providing low-level utility classes directly in the HTML, promoting highly customizable and responsive designs without writing custom CSS.
-* **Vite:**
-    * **Why:** A next-generation frontend build tool that integrates seamlessly with Laravel.
-It offers an incredibly fast development server (Hot Module Replacement - HMR) and optimized builds for production, handling CSS (Tailwind) and JavaScript assets.
 * **NPM (Node Package Manager):**
     * **Why:** Used for managing JavaScript dependencies, including Tailwind CSS and other frontend build tools.
 * **Git:**